First Listen: PS Audio DirectStream DAC with Pikes Peak operating system

 When discussing digital audio’s ‘dark side’, somewhat paradoxically I usually think of a host of small, unpleasant, overly bright, and unwanted sonic artefacts that together impose upon the music a subtly cold, glassy, sterile, hard-edged, brittle, or mechanical quality.
 The resultant sound just doesn’t allow recorded music to breathe and flow the way that live music does.
 If you ever get the chance to do so, it is instructive to visit a recording studio where musical tracks are simultaneously captured in both PCM digital and analogue formats (typically on analogue master tapes).
 If you step out of the control room (with the engineer’s and musicians’ permission, of course) to hear the live music as performed in the studio space, then come back into the control room after the take is completed, you can hear easily how the digital and analogue recordings compare to the real thing.

 When I have tried this, I’ve found the digital masters tend to sound quiet and pure, but slightly bright and edgy, with an almost hyper-accentuated vividness that, though appealing in its way, really doesn’t sound like the live performance.
 It’s somewhat like the difference between seeing a gorgeous butterfly in flight in open sunlight and seeing one pressed flat under a plate of thick glass under intense, museum lighting; the colours are still there after a fashion, but the life has simply gone out of the poor thing.
-The trite analysis might be to say, “something got lost in translation” with the digital recording, but I suspect the sonic truth is more likely that something unwanted got in translation.
+The trite analysis might be to say, “something got lost in translation” with the digital recording, but I suspect the sonic truth is more likely that something unwanted got added in translation.

 Analogue master tapes, on the other hand, obviously exhibit more background noise than the digital format, but otherwise sound – to my ears at any rate – markedly more like the real performance.
 Sonic details and timbral purity are both fully present and accounted for, but – and this is the part that’s so hard to achieve – they present themselves in an utterly natural, unforced, and unexaggerated way.
 Similarly, dynamics ebb, flow, and breathe just as in real life and if things happen to get really loud, the format handles temporary overloads gracefully, rather than exhibiting the harsh signs of dreaded hard clipping.